UNO-Babb/Lecture9/README.md

 - SHARPEN
 - ZOOM

-5. Using an RGBA format with 256-bits per channel, how many bytes would a 100x100 pixel image take.
+5. Using an RGBA format with 8-bits per channel(0 - 255), how many bytes would a 100x100 pixel image take.
 Remember that 1 byte = 8 bits.